 A mycourses page is set up for every course taught at UNH whether you add content or not.
 Student expectation of the use of mycourses and online content is very high.
 It allows access to content despite the weather, the hour, or the distance from campus.

 Accessing online content via mycourses is an important component in copyright compliance; the authentication process guarantees that only students enrolled in the class are able to view the material.

 What works well in one browser sometimes fails completely in another.
-For example, if you’re using IE try Firefox, Safari, or Chrome.
+For example, if you’re using Microsoft Edge, try Firefox, Safari, or Chrome.
 Sometimes security settings may prevent connecting.

 Especially if you are off-campus, using the UNH VPN (which will make your computer act like it would if it was on campus) may solve the problem.
 The library's Technical Support page has instructions and links for using the UNH VPN; you will want to use the All Traffic configuration.
 This page (https://www.library.unh.edu/services/technical-support) also links to a form to report an access problem.